I am currently an Associate Adjunct Professor in the Astronomy Department at the University of California, Berkeley.

 The Gemini Planet Imager

-We should be commissioning the Gemini Planet Imager in mid 2013.
-GPI is an advanced adaptive optics system and coronagraph designed to directly detect warm planets and debris belts surrounding young stars such as Fomalhaut.
+We are commissioning the Gemini Planet Imager beginning November 2013.
+GPI is an advanced adaptive optics system and coronagraph designed to directly detect warm planets and debris belts surrounding young stars such as Beta Pictoris and Fomalhaut.
 We expect that by 2014 various GPI science projects will discover and characterize 10x more exoplanets via direct imaging and spectroscopy than existed in 2011.
 Please see the GPI website for more info.
 This project has been ten years in the making, and I currently serve on the GPI Science Steering Committee and the Debris Disk Science Team.

 Spirit of Lyot Conferences